mikebaldi/IC_GEM_FARM/README.md

+# Idle Champions - Gem Farm Script V2

+A branch to work on V2 to include the following:

+1. Add option to not restart stack but instead restart every 30 minutes to buy and open chests and to clear the memory leaks.
+2. Clean up collection memory objects.
+This will also require clean up of offset updater.
+3. Eliminate Memory Handler class.
+This class was meant to handle references of memory objects, so as to avoid multiple instances.
+That functionality was built into the memory objects.
+4. Add some docs/comments.
+5. Eliminate settings files.
+This is an advanced script, users can just edit the run files.

 # Idle Champions - Gem Farm Script

 A barebones gem farm script.
 Does not include a GUI or any sort of stats.